bicycle-codes/identity/README.md

 ### `static createDeviceRecord`

 Create a new [Device record](#device).
+This means creating asymmetric keypairs for the device, and storing them in `indexedDB`.
 This does not include an AES key in the device record, because typically you create a device record before adding the device to a different Identity, so you would add an AES key at that point.

 This function does read the class properties `ENCRYPTION_KEY_NAME` and `SIGNING_KEY_NAME`, because it creates asymmetric keys for the device and saves them in `localStorage`.